buzz/mediainfo.js/README.md

 #### `mediainfo.analyzeData(getSize, readChunk, cb)`

-> Convenient method for analyzing a buffer chunk by chunk.
+> Convenience method for analyzing a buffer chunk by chunk.

 - You need to provide two callback functions.
 They can either return a Promise or directly the value.